Poor Knights Islands Deep Dive Sites

 at 64m

-Cream Gardens
+Cream Garden

 The anchorage is well sheltered from southwest weather and the site is suitable for divers of all levels.